greghulette/Wireless_Communication_Board-WCB/Readme.md

 As the code specifies, Serial 3 Serial 5 should hae a baud rate lower than 57600.
 These serial ports are using software serial and are more reliable at the slower speeds.
 I personally run he baudrate of 9600 on them whenever I use them.
 <br><br>
 <h2>Loading the sketches onto the WCB</h2>
-Follow these steps to create your own set of files for your board with your own saved preferences. <br><br> In the code folder, you will only see the WCB1 folder.
+All the boards will come loaded with unique preferences as listed above to ensure you won't interfere with other users, but if you want to configure them for yourselves, plese follow these steps to create your own set of files for your board with your own saved preferences. <br><br> In the code folder, you will only see the WCB1 folder.
 This is the starting point for all the other boards.
 I could have put up 9 folders, but then you would have to change the preferences in all 9 files, and could create a problem if some items don't match exactly.
 This method should avoid that problem.

 1. Download the Repository to your computer by selecing the pulldown arrow in the green "Code" button on the top of this page, then select "Download Zip".
 2. Unzip the file